-What should I consider when taking money from pensions?
+What should I consider when taking money from a pension?

 It is important not to rush a decision on your pensions, if you can avoid it.

-Consider everything – your circumstances (personal and financial), investment choices, charges you might incur on taking pensions early, future plans and, importantly, the consequences for tax, tax credits and other state benefits.
+Consider everything – your circumstances (personal and financial), investment choices, charges you might incur on taking pensions early, future plans and, importantly, the consequences for tax, tax credits, universal credit and other state benefits.

 Plan ahead: for example, you might pay less tax on money from pensions if you take it in stages, spread it out over a number of tax years, or wait until after you have stopped work.

 But tax is not the only factor – there might be other reasons you need more money sooner, you will need to take into account possible future changes in your circumstances and you will have other investment-based issues to think about.
-We cannot cover those, but do strongly suggest you think about the tax situation very carefully before acting.
+We cannot cover those on this website, but we do strongly suggest you think about the tax situation very carefully before acting.

 The rest of this page covers some important tax and state benefits points to consider before taking money out of your pension.